niklasnorin/red-thesis/source/17-method-implementation.md

 To grant the user inside the Docker container access to the FUSE volume, we have to apply the `allow_other` configuration.
 This is configured by default by `RpcFS`.

 ### Quarterdock Container
-While the Target Application and the Emulated Hardware Application both have to be run in a Docker container, Quarterdock itself stricktly does not.
+While the Target Application and the Emulated Hardware Application both have to be run in a Docker container, Quarterdock itself strictly does not.
 However, to allow the entirety of the Quarterdock environment to be configured in the same way, Quarterdock too is a Docker container.

 A strong side benefit of this also that Quarterdock can easily be built on any developers PC, as the build itself is executed inside Docker.